vijaysubhash/vijaysubhash/README.md

 ## I'm a Student!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Data Science
 - 👯 I’m looking to contribute to open source
-- 🥅 2021 Goals: Contribute more to Open Source projects and learn as much as I can
+- 🥅 2023 Goals: Contribute more to Open Source projects and learn AI as much as I can
 - ⚡ Fun fact: I love to play games
--     I'm currently focusing on developing Data Science skills.
+-     I'm currently focusing on developing Data Analytical skills.
 <br>
 ----
 <br>